FlotterCodername/superelixier-updater/Adding Apps.md

 ## Appdata

-**IMPORTANT:** If nothing is set in ``appdatas``, *all* files from the old version will be deleted.
-This ensures that your app folder is clean.
-Anything that you want to keep from the old version needs to be in the ``appdatas`` parameter, like so:
+If nothing is set in ``appdatas``, *all* files could potentially be replaced by updates, if they came with the update.
+If that happens, there are backups: All old files are retained in ``<app directory>.superelixier_history/<date>T<time>`` .

+Usually though, developers do not ship such files with their updates.
+You can still protect files from being overwritten using the ``appdatas`` parameter, like so:

   ```json
 "appdatas": [